 Featuring California-based Clea and Joana, the show reinvents conventional organizing by including interior styling in the big picture.
-In the show, you’ll see Clea and Joana turn their clients’ closet, garage, and kitchen into spaces of beauty.
+In the show, you’ll see Clea and Joana turn their clients’ closets, garages, and kitchens into spaces of beauty.
 You’ll also witness how the two home organization experts work with celebrity clients, which include Reese Witherspoon, Khloé Kardashian, Eva Longoria, and Neil Patrick Harris.

 5. The Minimalists: Less Is Now

 This is a 53-minute documentary featuring longtime friends Joshua Fields Millburn and Ryan Nicodemus who promote minimalism as an essential lifestyle.
 The Minimalists: Less Is Now makes it known that embracing minimalism as a lifestyle is not just about decluttering your home.
 It also begs the question “Why do I have to own a lot of things?”
 When you zero in on this, the way you fill your space or decorate it will change.

 If you want to dig deeper into minimalism as a philosophy, watch the 2016 social film Minimalism: A Documentary About the Important Things, which also features Joshua and Ryan.

 Many of us are after the grander and more extraordinary things in life.
 If you want to feed your mind with impressively beautiful inspirations, include The World’s Most Extraordinary Homes in your Netflix watchlist.

 This miniseries features Piers Taylor, an award-winning architect, and Caroline Quentin, an English actress and property presenter, as they take a look at architect-designed homes built in challenging terrains and unusual locations around the world.